classroomtechtools/ibdpcs_pseudocode_learningtools/README.md

 - Syntax and data structures for IB Pseudocode can be found [here](https://ib.compscihub.net/programming/pseudo-code)

 - Create structures such as `Array`, `Collection` with an initilizer: `ARR = Array()`, `COL = Collection()` You can find [more information here](https://github.com/classroomtechtools/ibdpcs_pseudocode_workflow/blob/master/ib_pseudocode_python/README.md)

+- If you make an error, all of these solutions produce output that help you to debug the program

 ### Usage notes for Repl.it